Jaguar F-Pace P400e PHEV X761

 Render © Car Checker

-Buy if: You want a refined luxury PHEV SUV and have verified all recalls completed plus a full dealer service history.
+Buy if: You want a powerful, refined PHEV SUV and can confirm all recalls are completed and budget for Jaguar-level maintenance costs.

 Maintenance costs